 For Swallowtail Farm, rotational grazing is a foundational component of their pasture-based management.
 The livestock are rotationally managed, grazing one section of pasture before being moved to fresh fields.
 This type of management allows grass to recover before animals return to graze again; it also keeps the soil properly fertilized and minimizes the build-up of internal parasites, thereby avoiding reliance on chemical treatments.
 “We keep all our animals moving,” says Joelle.
 “They are all rotated on a schedule to ensure they always have fresh, nutritious forage and clean ground.
 We think pasture-based management is beneficial because it helps keep our animals healthy while providing enrichment for the soil.”

 Joelle and the Swallowtail Farm team chose to pursue AGW certification because of the independent verification and guidance it provides their customers: “We believe the AWA label is a useful marketing tool to help our customers learn more about their food, as well as what we are doing on the farm to provide for our animals,” Joelle explains.
 The team at Swallowtail Farm has plans to continue their work to develop sustainable practices on the farm and to help educate their community about high-welfare, healthy food choices.

 Swallowtail Farm’s Certified Animal Welfare Approved by AGW chicken eggs and dairy products are available directly from the farm and at various farmers’ markets in the Gainesville area.
 Check the AGW directory for details about the farm’s egg CSA.
-For more information about Swallowtail Farm, visit swallowtailcsa.com or the farm’s Facebook page.
-Contact livestock manager, Joelle Jaskiel, at email@example.com.
+For more information about Swallowtail Farm, visit swallowtailcsa.com and follow the farm’s Facebook and Instagram pages.
+Contact livestock manager, Joelle Jaskiel, at firstname.lastname@example.org.